 4. Your resting heart rate is elevated.

-heart rate is one sign of stress.
+Take your pulse each morning before you get out of bed to find what’s normal for you, better still use a HRV App such as iThelete.
+An elevated resting heart rate is one sign of stress.
 It means your nervous system has prepared for fight or flight by releasing hormones that speed up your heart in order to move more oxygen to the muscles and brain.
 Your body won’t know the difference between physical and psychological stress.
 A hard run and a hard day at work both require extra recovery.

 5. Your urine is dark yellow.

 This can be an indicator of dehydration, barring the consumption of vitamins, supplements or certain foods the evening before.
 The darker the colour, the more you’re struggling to retain fluid because there’s not enough to go around.
-6. You’re irritable
+6. You’re irritable.

 When your body is overwhelmed by training (or other stressors), it produces hormones such as cortisol that can cause irritability or anxiety.
 Stress also halts chemicals such as dopamine, a neurotransmitter in the brain that has a negative effect on mood when depleted.
 Crankiness probably means not enough recovery.